MatteraAnthonyJP/Anthony-Mattera-Portfolio/README.md

 ---

 ### Problem 2) The Rewrite
-This problem is a bit more complicated on face value so I'm going to explain it here At some point you are going to encounter a situation that would be physically impossible.
-Mainly a gear rotating and touching another gear that is turning the same direction.
-Now this may sound confusing at first, but there are exceptions built into the base game already.
-Mainly pieces that are physically connected using the black belt type connection shown in the demo.
-In the original version this would have all sorts of issues and in fact only checked its adjacent neighbors.
-It turned the game into more of a brick breaker type of game than the puzzle game it is now.
+In gear mechanics, you inevitably hit physically impossible scenarios—like two adjacent gears trying to rotate into each other in the same direction.
+Originally, the code only checked direct adjacent neighbors, turning the experience into more of a brick-breaker than a true puzzle game.

 ### Solution 2)

 <img src="Images/gears.gif" alt="Short GIF of the game running the BFS Algo" align="right" width="350" />

-When it came time to deal with impossible scenarios.
-I didn't have very many options.
-I originally decided to only break pieces that broke logic, but that would cause the tile board to fill up way too fast eventually  breaking the game loop.
-Eventually I settled on designing a Breadth First Search Algorithm that queued up each individual piece of a gear set.
-While also keeping track of a alternating pattern among the Gears in order to determine which piece would be breaking logic.

-This actually became the main point of the game unlike the original which was to just make the randomly spawning gear turn in the appropriate direction.
-Eventually I even added a tracker into the BFS that kept track of the path back to the original starting gear.
-Which allowed for me to create massive chains of breaking gears in a satisfying pattern tracing back all the way to the main spinning gear, and also a potential consequence if you make a wrong move.
-In a sense I turned my biggest problem into the main feature of the game.
+Breaking conflicting pieces outright filled up the tile board too fast and broke the gameplay loop.
+Instead, I built a Breadth-First Search (BFS) Algorithm to evaluate gear networks on placement:

+- Pattern Tracking: Queued up every individual gear piece in a network while tracking alternating rotational directions to isolate the exact gear breaking physical logic.

+- Cascading Chains: Extended the BFS to calculate a returning path all the way back to the main origin gear.

+- Mechanic Pivot: Transformed the game's biggest systemic bug into its main feature—triggering satisfying, cascading destruction chains tracing back through the network whenever a wrong move is made.

 <br clear="right" />